syuja/coveredcomm/README.md

 ---
 The basic idea is that the server will listen/close ports to transmit data to a client.

-The client will attempt to connect to the ports;
+The client will attempt to connect to the ports:
   if the connection is successful then 1 has been transmitted,
   else **ECONNREFUSED**, then 0 has been transmitted.

 The Server and the Client have been implemented in two modules each.